shravanasati/stellapy/README.md

     * `url`: The URL to listen to on the browser.
 Set it to an empty string (`''`) if you don't want live reload on the browser. eg. `localhost:8000`.

-      > Note: For chrome and edge, you URLs starting with `localhost` won't work, prepend the `url` with a scheme like `http://` or `file://`.
+      > Note: For chrome and edge, URLs starting with `localhost` won't work, prepend the `url` with a scheme like `http://` or `file://`.
 Not tested on safari, but if you see `data;` in the address bar, this URL change should fix it.

     * `command`: A single command or a list of commands to execute on the terminal. eg.
       ```